 Libraries, particularly academic libraries, strive to provide resources in the form of physical and electronic collections, as well as librarians trained as information professionals.
 Open-access AI tools, such as ChatGPT, Gemini, and Copilot, typically do not have access to resources behind paywalls, including major research databases like EBSCO, ProQuest, JSTOR, and Elsevier.

-Research databases offer a wide range of resources and are curated by professionals to provide targeted materials that support researchers and related professionals, including scholarly and peer-reviewed content.
+Research databases provide a wide range of resources, curated by professionals to offer targeted materials that support researchers and related professionals, including scholarly and peer-reviewed content.
 Copyrights and other property rights are paid through library licenses that provide access to research database content for library patrons; however, this access does not include open-access AI.
 In response to increasing requests for AI tools, vendors such as EBSCO, ProQuest, JSTOR, Credo, and Britannica Online have developed AI capabilities within their platforms to help users locate and utilize their licensed resources.

 What are some policies or considerations for when and how AI may be used?

 AI use recommendations and policies vary.
-SAU allows faculty to make decisions about AI use in their courses and their AI policies.
+SAU enables faculty to make decisions about AI use in their courses and establish their own AI policies.
 The typical warnings, permits, and bans of AI use mimic many seen in professional settings, including the following three examples.

 Example 1: No AI Permitted